First 7 Days With a Rescue Dog: What to Expect

 What happens after the first week?

-Congrats, you made it through the first week with your new rescue dog.
-Was it easier or harder than you thought?
+Congrats, you made it through the first week with your new rescue dog!
+Was it easier or harder than you expected?

 Dog Rescue to Home Survival Kit Pages